Lead Tracking (Signup)

 POST /api/v1/track/lead | backend-driven signup flows | Bearer program API key recommended |

-Both modes should ultimately identify the same customer with the same internal ID.
+Both modes must identify the same customer with the same internal ID.

 Test Mode

-You can create a test lead event without affecting production attribution.
+Create a test lead event to verify your integration without affecting production attribution.

 curl -X POST https://api.affitor.com/api/v1/track/lead \